-Whether you're a Gen Z'er curious about the "old days" or someone looking to reminisce, here’s a nostalgic journey back in time to explore what life was like before the internet.
+Whether you're a Gen Z'er curious about the "old days" or someone looking to reminisce, here's a look back at what life was like before the internet.

 What was life like before social media?